 Relating to the occurrence and properties of water.
-Hydrologic hazards include flooding (the rise of water) as well as hydraulic hazards
+Hydrologic hazards include flooding (the rise of water) as well as hydraulic hazards associated with the movement of water.

-IMPACT

-The consequences of a course of action; effect of a goal, guideline, plan or decision.
+IMPACT The consequences of a course of action; effect of a goal, guideline, plan or decision.